This is an in-person program taking place at the University of Alaska Anchorage.

 *UAA Professional Development: Students admitted to the workshop will receive credit through UAA.
 The course is entitled HIST A590 The Curious Relevance of Japan and is offered on an A-F graded basis.
 Students who complete HIST A590 will receive 1 credit.
 The East Asia Resource Center (EARC) sponsors the workshop and offers a scholarship to offset the 1 credit tuition cost, payable upon successful completion of the course

 This program is free and open to current, in-service teachers of all grades and subjects.
-Space is limited to 18 participants and priority will be given to teachers from Alaska.
-The priority deadline is April 21, 2024.
+The deadline for applying to this program is Friday, July 28, 2023.
+Space is limited to 18 participants.
 To apply, please follow this link.

 This program is sponsored by the East Asia Resource Center at the University of Washington and funded by a Freeman Foundation grant in support of the National Consortium for Teaching about Asia (NCTA)